vvv-school/assignment_inverse-kinematics/README.md

 - **Primary task**: reach the target position with the tip of the manipulator.
 - **Secondary task**: align the tip frame along with the target frame.

-An example of a successful controller is visible in the animation below:
+An example of a successful control is visible in the animation below:

 ![robot](/misc/robot.gif)